Fermilab beam line with Fl. Tech GEM detectors under test (2013). Photo credit: VB

 experiment and the RD51 micropattern gas detector collaboration at CERN

-(Geneva, Switzerland) and on Tracking R&D for a future Electron-Ion Collider.
+(Geneva, Switzerland) and on Tracking R&D for a future Electron-Ion Collider in the US.
 We have contributed to the PHENIX experiment at the Brookhaven

 National Laboratory in the past.
-In our labs on the Florida Tech campus we do basic particle detector R&D on Gas Electron Multipliers (GEM) and run extensive GEANT4 simulations for a Muon Tomography project.
-We operate a state-of-the-art Linux cluster with 180 CPU cores and 100TB of mass storage as a Tier-3 Grid cluster on the Open Science Grid from our CMS T3 Center.
-Our group is participating in the national Quarknet education and outreach program by offering technical expertise to local physics high school teachers and students for
+In our labs on the Florida Tech campus we do basic particle detector R&D on Gas Electron Multipliers (GEM) and have run extensive GEANT4 simulations for a Muon Tomography project.
+We operate a state-of-the-art Linux cluster with 180 CPU cores and 100TB of mass storage as a Tier-3 Grid cluster on the Open Science Grid from our local CMS T3 Center.
+Our group participated in the national Quarknet education and outreach program by offering technical expertise to local physics high school teachers and students for